DataFire/Integrations/integrations/generated/google_cloudiot/README.md

 * Empty `object`: A generic empty message that you can re-use to avoid defining duplicated

 ### EventNotificationConfig
-* EventNotificationConfig `object`: The configuration to forward telemetry events.
+* EventNotificationConfig `object`: The configuration for forwarding telemetry events.
   * pubsubTopicName `string`: A Cloud Pub/Sub topic name.
 For example,

-### Expr
-* Expr `object`: Represents an expression text.
-Example:
-  * description `string`: An optional description of the expression.
-This is a longer text which
-  * expression `string`: Textual representation of an expression in
-  * location `string`: An optional string indicating the location of the expression for error
-  * title `string`: An optional title for the expression, i.e. a short string describing
+  * subfolderMatches `string`: If the subfolder name matches this string exactly, this configuration will

 ### GetIamPolicyRequest
 * GetIamPolicyRequest `object`: Request message for `GetIamPolicy` method.